AllisaHastie/AllisaHastie.github.io/index.md

-Hi, my name is Allisa and I am currently an M.S. student in Civil and Environmental Engineering at the University of Illinois at Urbana-Champaign.
-More specifically
+Hi, my name is Allisa and I am currently a PhD Candidate in Civil and Environmental Engineering at Stanford University, working with Dr. Khalid Osman.
+My current work combines qualitative and quantitative approaches to identify challenges and develop solutions for water and wastewater systems in vulnerable U.S. communities.
+This work has fostered partnerships with community organizations and academic institutions nationwide, allowing me to leverage my technical expertise while continuously learning from the communities I engage with.

-I am in the Energy-Water-Environment Sustainability program and do research within the food-energy-water nexus.
-Explore this website to learn more about me and my research interests.
+Previously I completed a B.S. and M.S. in Civil and Environmental Engineering at the University of Illinois Urbana-Champaign working under Dr. Ashlynn Stillwell.
+I anticipate completeing my PhD in mid-2026.

 You can learn more about me here:

-Learn about some of my research projects here:
+Learn more about my past and current work here:

 View my CV here: